Army offers YG 21 infantry, armor officers opportunity to branch transfer; 250 needed to rebalance force

 |0

-This work, Army offers YG 21 infantry, armor officers opportunity to branch transfer; 250 needed to rebalance force, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army offers YG 21 infantry, armor officers opportunity to branch transfer; 250 needed to rebalance force, by Bill Costello, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army offers YG 21 infantry, armor officers opportunity to branch transfer; 250 needed to rebalance force

 LEAVE A COMMENT